cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide.md

 ## Footnotes

 [^duckdns]: Originally, I used [Duck DNS](https://www.duckdns.org), but it encountered several downtimes and service degradations.
+In the meantime I have changed from [No-IP](https://www.noip.com/) to [Free DNS](https://freedns.afraid.org/) because of the annoying manual renewal process at No-IP.
 [^vpsprovideradditions]: I only discovered after writing this section that the Amnezia [How to run your VPN](https://amnezia.org/en/starter-guide) page lists some Virtual Private Server (VPS) providers.
 I've already included a few in the [Amnezia WireGuard for Censorship Resistance](../digital-civil-rights-networking-i/#amnezia-wireguard-for-censorship-resistance) section.
 Also have a look at [Running a Tor Exit node/Mysterium Node in Linode.
 (24629) | Linode Questions](https://www.linode.com/community/questions/24629/running-a-tor-exit-nodemysterium-node-in-linode) and [Lars-Sören Steck: Euer Lars vom netcup-Team: Betreiben eines (Non-exit) Tor-Nodes](https://forum.netcup.de/administration-of-a-server-vserver/vserver-server-kvm-server/15701-betreiben-eines-non-exit-tor-nodes/).
 And a comment from the [Node Operators Legal Forum](https://matrix.to/#/!YfoUFsJjsXbWmijbPG:nymtech.chat?via=nymtech.chat&via=matrix.org&via=matrix.su4ka.icu): Might also be time to revive the [Universal Privacy Alliance](https://privacyalliance.com/) where one of the initial intentions was to support privacy providers with any legal issues.